nasa/fprime/Drv/TcpServer/docs/sdd.md

 In the callback formation, the byte stream driver component initiates the transfer of received data by calling the "readCallback" output port.
 This port transfers any read data in a `Fw::Buffer` along with a status for the receive.
-This status is an enumeration enumeration whose values are described in the following table:
+This status is an enumeration whose values are described in the following table:

 | Value | Description |
 |---|---|